duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

     is shared with all ancestor classes so better is to store data at class object instance and create attr_accessor for that.

 Every method call create its own local scope.
-Roby does some preprocessing compile time where it recognizes all local variables (class @@x instance @x and global $x are recognized by their appearance)
+Ruby does some preprocessing compile time where it recognizes all local variables (class @@x instance @x and global $x are recognized by their appearance)